 The search for the next school superintendent has hit the skids and interviews with semi-finalists have been canceled, thanks to a new outbreak of infighting that has paralyzed the Board of Education.

 After an executive search firm deemed no internal candidate worthy of a second-round interview, the Board of Education has splintered: Three board members want to proceed with interviewing those candidates that the company recommended; three others want to retool the selection process that rejected all local applicants.

-And Tuesday morning, the board’s president weakened a fellow board member’s control overseeing the search process.
-And the board member refused to accept the change.
+While board members are split on whether an internal candidate from New Haven’s schools should get a shot at becoming superintendent, they are tussling internally.
+Tuesday morning, the board’s president weakened a fellow board member’s control overseeing the search process; the board member refused to accept the change.

 New Haven has been without a superintendent since the board pushed out Garth Harries last October.
 (Since then, retired Superintendent Reggie Mayo has filled in on an interim basis.)